 Sweet Street™ Linden is a wonderful narrow selection to add to a street planting or restricted planting site.
-The dark glossy flowers contrast with the fragrant yellow flowers giving way to beautifully yellow fall foliage and small nutlets.
+The dark glossy leaves contrast with the fragrant yellow flowers giving way to beautiful yellow fall foliage and small nutlets.
 The slow-growing Linden variety offers many of the same characteristics as the native Basswood, allowing this tree to be incorporated into more landscapes.

-The notable characteristics of the Sweet Street™ Linden are its narrow growth-habit, sweet flowers, small nutlets and Linden Honey.
-You may also recognize this tree by its leaf structure, an asymmetrical base near the petiole; cordate shaped leaves, accuminate tips with serrated margins – common in Lindens and Elms.
+There are many notable characteristics of the Sweet Street™ Linden, making it a desirable choice for many locations, including the narrow growth habit, sweet smelling flowers, small nutlets, and sweet nectar.
+You may also recognize this tree by its leaf structure- an asymmetrical base near the petiole; cordate shaped leaves, and acuminate tips with serrated margins – Common in Lindens and elms.

-The Sweet Street™ Linden will need to be kept moist for the first season or two before it establishes.
-The maintenance from year to year is quite minimal and mild pruning will be necessary when the canopy becomes to dense.
+After planting into the landscape, the Sweet Street™ Linden will need to be watered to keep the soil moist for the first two years as it establishes.
+Once established, the maintenance will be minimal, mostly requiring mild pruning as the canopy becomes too dense.

 We invite you to check out the Arborist For Hire lookup at the Wisconsin Arborist Association website to find an ISA Certified Arborist near you.

-The Sweet Street™ Linden was selected by Darrell Kromm (hense the botanical name) in Reeseville, WI from a native seed source in Dodge County.
-Along with creating a wonderful honey for beekeepers, the flowers are also able to create a nice tea.
+The Sweet Street™ Linden was selected by Darrell Kromm in Reeseville, WI from a native seed source in Dodge County.
+Fun fact: The flowers can be used to make a nice sweet tea!

-A common name for a Linden is Basswood.
-This stems from bastwood, the tough inner bark (the bast) used to make rope and mats.
-The light wood is used for furniture, crates boxes and veneer.
+A commonly used name for American Linden is Basswood.
+This stems from bastwood- the tough inner bark, or the bast- is used to make rope and mats.
+The light wood is used for furniture, crates, boxes, and veneer.
 The common name “Linden” originates from Carl Linnaeus, the Swedish botanist.
-The Swedish word for a Linden tree is “lind”.
+The Swedish word for Linden tree is “Lind”.

 The Sweet Street™ Linden is a great solo statement planting.
 If planted into the landscape surrounding the tree with Lilacs (Syringia spp) or Serviceberries (Amelanchier spp) will be great companions that will flower earlier to create a season of flowering.
 Add Witchhazel (Hamamelis spp) with Asters and there will be flowers through the Fall.
 Other companion plants could be Dogwoods, or Chokeberrys, these will add a hedge-like feel to create some privacy in the area.
 Small plantings within the canopy might include part-shade perennials such as Astilbe, Hellebore or Ferns.